open-ephys/acq-board-docs/source/Hardware-Guide/Status-LEDs.rst

 Status LEDs
 ***********************************

 Each acquisition board includes 8 status LEDs with specific colors and behaviors.
 The LEDs do not represent a diagnostic of the actual physical hardware, but rather display what the connected software and acquisition board gateware are trying to do.
-The LEDs are not "manually" controlled through software, however.
 When the software changes a hardware setting, the LEDs just reflect these settings in different ways.

 Before initializing the board by the corresponding plugin, the LED status should be considered undefined.